algorand/pyteal/docs/state.rst

 ~~~~~~~~~~~~~~~~~~~

 To read from the local state of an account, use the :any:`App.localGet` function.
 The first argument
-is an integer or a byte string corresponding to the account to read from and the second argument is
-the key to read.
+is the address of the account to read from, and the second argument is the key to read.
 For example:

 .. code-block:: python